textcreationpartnership/A02657/README.md

 ##Content Summary##

 #####Body#####
+their kind,
+will wind•A besom of byrche for babes very feete,A long lasting lybbet for loubbes as méTo the right honorable and my singular good
+Lady Elizabeth Countes of Shrewsbury, Thomas Harman wish
+1. The Epistle to the Reader.

+1. A Rufflar.

-1. ¶ A Upryght man, Cap.
+    _ ¶ A Upryght man, Cap.
 2.

-    _ Here followeth their pelting speeche.

-1. ¶ A Hoker or Anglear.
+    _ ¶ A Hoker or Anglear.
 Cap.
 3.

-    _ Here followeth their pelting speeche.

-1. ¶ A Roge.
+    _ ¶ A Roge.
 Cap.
 4.

-    _ Here followeth their pelting speeche.

-1. ¶ A Wylde Roge.
+    _ ¶ A Wylde Roge.
 Cap.
 5.

-    _ Here followeth their pelting speeche.

-1. A Prigger of Prauncers.
+    _ A Prigger of Prauncers.
 Cap.
 6.

-    _ Here followeth their pelting speeche.

-1. ¶ A Pallyard.
+    _ ¶ A Pallyard.
 Cap.
 7.

-    _ Here followeth their pelting speeche.

-1. A Frater.
+    _ A Frater.
 Cap.
 8.

-    _ Here followeth their pelting speeche.

-1. ¶ A Abraham man.
+    _ ¶ A Abraham man.
 Cap.
 9.

-    _ Here followeth their pelting speeche.

-1. ¶ A freshe water Mariner or Whip•acke.
+    _ ¶ A freshe water Mariner or Whip•acke.
 Cap.
 10.

-    _ Here followeth their pelting speeche.

-1. A counterfet Cranke.
+    _ A counterfet Cranke.
 Cap.
 11.

-    _ Here followeth their pelting speeche.

-1. A Dommerar.
+    _ A Dommerar.
 Cap.
 12.

-    _ Here followeth their pelting speeche.

-1. A Dronken Tinckar.
+    _ A Dronken Tinckar.
 Cap.
 13.

-    _ Here followeth their pelting speeche.

-1. ¶ A Swadder or Pedler.
+    _ ¶ A Swadder or Pedler.
 Cap.
 14.

-    _ Here followeth their pelting speeche.

-1. A Iarke man, and a Patrico.
+    _ A Iarke man, and a Patrico.
 Cap.
 15.

-    _ Here followeth their pelting speeche.

-1. A Demaunder for glymmar.
+    _ A Demaunder for glymmar.
 Cap.
 16.

-    _ Here followeth their pelting speeche.

-1. A Baudy Basket.
+    _ A Baudy Basket.
 Cap.
 17.

-    _ Here followeth their pelting speeche.

-1. A Autem Morte.
+    _ A Autem Morte.
 Cap.
 18.

-    _ Here followeth their pelting speeche.

-1. ¶ A Walking Morte.
+    _ ¶ A Walking Morte.
 Cap.
 19.

-    _ Here followeth their pelting speeche.

-1. A Doxe.
+    _ A Doxe.
 Cap.
 20.

-    _ Here followeth their pelting speeche.

-1. A Dell.
+    _ A Dell.
 Cap.
 21.

-    _ Here followeth their pelting speeche.

-1. A Kynching Morte.
+    _ A Kynching Morte.
 Cap.
 22.

-    _ Here followeth their pelting speeche.

-1. A Kynchen Co.
+    _ A Kynchen Co.
 Cap.
 23.

-    _ Here followeth their pelting speeche.

-1. Their vsage in the night.
+    _ Their vsage in the night.
 Cap.
 24.

-    _ Here followeth their pelting speeche.

-1. The names of the vpright men, Roges, and Pallyards.
+    _ The names of the vpright men, Roges, and Pallyards.

-    _ Here followeth their pelting speeche.
+      * Here followeth their pelting speeche.

-1. ¶ The vpright Cofe cateth to the Roge,
+    _ ¶ The vpright Cofe cateth to the Roge,
 The vpright man speaketh to the roge.

-    _ Here followeth their pelting speeche.
 Imprinted at London by Henry Middleton dwelling in Fletestreat at the signe of the Faucon: and are t
-    _ Here followeth their pelting speeche.

 **Types of content**

   * There are 85 **verse** lines!